MPAGS-CPP-2023/mpags-day-2-coolgas/src/README.md

 work, but not tested.

-To build from a clone of this repository, open a terminal window and change directory build.
+To build from a clone of this repository, open a terminal window and change to directory build.
 Then runs:
 ```
 $ cmake ../src
 $ make